 Migrant smuggling and human trafficking are highly lucrative, illicit businesses that treat people as commodities.
 The new UNODC study Tracking illicit financial flows linked to human trafficking and migrant smuggling sheds lights on these ‘illicit financial flows’, focussing on the cross-border movement of money and other value transfers associated with smuggling of migrants and trafficking of people from several countries in Asia and the Middle East to Europe.

 UNODC is the custodian agency of SDG indicator 16.2.2, number of trafficking victims per 100,000 population, by sex, age and form of exploitation.
-To enable Member States to report on this indicator, UNODC is trialing two approaches.
 Countries with sound data collection capacity and a minimum number of reported victims may use Multiple Systems Estimation, a statistical technique that permits estimation of the ‘hidden figure’ on the basis of national data on trafficking victims from several different sources.
 UNODC has worked with four countries to carry out such estimates, namely the Netherlands (comprehensive report), Romania (summary report), Ireland (summary report) and Serbia (summary report).
 The Manual for monitoring human trafficking prevalence through Multiple Systems Estimation (English, French, Spanish) outlines the principles to apply this method, covers data protection issues and describes how estimates can provide useful insights on the profile of the victims and on the more severe forms of trafficking.
-Other countries may use specialized surveys.
-As part of the Pacific regional project, UNODC is carrying out a household survey in Fiji to estimate trafficking prevalence using the network scale-up method.
+Other countries may use specialized surveys methods to estimate trafficking prevalence using the network scale-up method (Methodology) or others.